 In the 20th century, numerous new uses of silver were discovered, such as film for photography, electrical components and batteries.
 This caused demand for this precious metal to rapidly exceed its global supply, leading to a greater shortage of silver coins.
 Coin Minting Act 1965, Pub, L. It also reduced the silver content of the half-dollar from 90 percent to 40 percent; later, a 1970 law eliminated silver in the half-dollar.

+This led to an increase in investment in gold, which had become a more reliable and stable option for investors.
 The Coin Minting Act of 1792 established the United States Mint and made both gold and silver legal tender.
 This meant that anyone could present ingots at the Philadelphia Mint and receive them back, minted in coins.
 The law of 1792 authorized six silver coins, worth between five cents and one dollar, and prescribed their weight and fineness.
 Making a dollar equal to certain amounts of gold and silver made the currency vulnerable to changes in the price of precious metals, and the U.S.